 The service will verify that the input parameters specify a valid request and enable the object for notification.
 Notification is accomplished by AST delivery.
-After the AST has been delivered, notification must again be enable on the object before another notification (AST delivery) can occur if flag is not set.
+After the AST has been delivered, if the SYSEVT\$M_REPEAT_NOTIFY flag is not set, notification must again be enabled on the object before another notification (AST delivery) can occur.